-There are a class of services on the web that were originally intended to provide a way to replace an excessively long URL (Amazon.com book references are infamous for this) with a much shorter one.
+There are a class of services on the web originally intended to provide a way to replace an excessively long URL (Amazon.com book references are infamous for this) with a much shorter one.
 They do this by providing a redirection service … you give the service a URL, and you get a token back.
 Then instead of linking to, or telling people about, the huge unreadable URL you started with, you give them a link to the service that includes the token.
 The user ends up at the same place as the big long ugly URL, without having to have even seen it, much less type it in.

 Become a Patron of Ask Leo! and go ad-free!

-asking for – detailed reporting of the traffic going through those links of
+Why am I talking about redirection when the question was about link tracking?
+Because some of these services will give you exactly what you’re asking for – detailed reporting of the traffic going through those links of yours.